 The Lloyd Center for the Environment is a local treasure with an exceptional estuary on the Slocum River, breathtaking views, and over five miles of unique hiking trails.
-Your membership support allows us to offer access to our grounds and future exhibits at no charge to the public.
-We are asking you to join or renew your membership to the Lloyd Center at the highest level possible.
+Your Annual Appeal donation allows us to offer access to our grounds and future exhibits at no charge to the public.

 While the Lloyd Center animal exhibits are currently closed, your generous gift helps feed our fresh & saltwater fish and turtles as well as Koko, our resident screech owl.
 Students benefit from meeting these animal ambassadors.

 Your contribution also allows Lloyd Center educators to offer outdoor seasonal activity stations and our StoryWalk® on the Center’s trails.

 Due to the generous support of our donors, together we have made these experiences possible:

 “I really enjoyed the field trip!
 My favorite place was the Estuary because we got to catch animals and other things.
 It was the best day ever.”- Fifth grader on a field trip to the Center

 “On the rides home every day, she would tell me what she did that day and what she learned.
 She had a great time and loved learning new things." - Summer program parent

 "It was such a treat for me to watch the students showing interest and hearing their comments and questions as they were attentive and interacting with what you shared...such a pleasure today!" - Second-grade Teacher

 Your donation directly supports education and research opportunities that otherwise could not be afforded by local schools, families, and community organizations.